carpentries-incubator/data-science-ai-senior-researchers/_episodes/07-Practical Considerations:Reporting-results.md

 #### Reporting results in supervised analysis

-Supervised analysis aims to classify something into specific categories, and often into just two categories (binary).
-When training a supervised algorithm we can compare it's predictions to the *ground truth* and therefore say if it is correct or incorrect.
-These leads to the first staple of reporting in supervised learning: **the confusion matrix**
+Supervised learning can be divided into two types of problems: regression and classification.
+Regression is used for the prediction of continuous variables, and classification aims to classify something into specific categories, and often into just two categories (binary).
+Here, we mainly focus on the classification task.

+When training a supervised algorithm we can compare its predictions to the *ground truth* and therefore say if it is correct or incorrect.
+These leads to the first staple of reporting in supervised learning: **the confusion matrix**.

 ##### The Confusion matrix